userabc11/GramDRP/readme.md

    |-----parameter.py  # experiment settings
 ```
 ## Data
-our dataset is based on DeepCDR,you can get it by two ways,
+our dataset is based on DeepCDR，we further refined the dataset by retaining only those drugs with IC50 values available for more than half of the cell lines.
+The filtering step resulted in a balanced dataset containing **185 drugs** and **561 cell lines**, with a total of **99,594 drug-cell line response pairs**.
-Download a folder and replace the existing folder with the same name if it is empty.
+We recommend downloading the dataset via **Baidu Netdisk**.
-The data cleaning logic is implemented in `data_process/loadData.py`.
+The data cleaning and alignment logic is implemented in data_process/loadData.py.
 This script is **automatically invoked** during the train process, so you do not need to run it manually.

 <p align="center">